NitinKamboj/K_Anonymisation-Mondrian-Algorithm/Mondrian-K-Anonymity/README.md

 ### Usage and Parameters:
-The Implementation is based on Python 3 and compatible with python 2.7.
+The Implementation is based on **Python 3.7.3 64Bit Architecture**.
 You can run Mondrian in following steps:

 1) Download (or clone) the whole project.

-2) Run `anonymized.py` in root dir with CLI.
+2) Run `anonymized.py` in root dir with CLI or IDLE.

 3) Get the anonymized dataset from `data/anonymized.data`, if you didn't add `[k | qi | data]`.